 An active investment strategy involves using the information acquired by expert stock analysts to actively buy and sell stocks with specific characteristics.
 The goal is to beat the results of the indices and general stock market with higher returns and/or lower risk.

-Quality investing is a type of active investing that focuses on creating a portfolio of businesses with strong fundamental characteristics, such as a high return on equity and invested capital, low debt-to-capital ratios, strong free cash flow, and consistent profitability.
+Quality investing, the investment strategy employed by KAR , is a type of active investing that focuses on creating a portfolio of businesses with strong fundamental characteristics, such as a high return on equity and invested capital, low debt-to-capital ratios, strong free cash flow, and consistent profitability.
 The strong financial characteristics of these companies are driven by the fact that they have a durable, competitive barrier.

-What are the Benefits of an Active Investment Strategy?
+What are the Potential Benefits of an Active Investment Strategy?

 The potential benefits of an active investment strategy are: